cferdinandi/kraken/README.md

 * Basic form styling

 ### Designed to Expand

-CSS frameworks often include a lot more stuff than you need, and a lot of boilerplates are missing a lot of stuff you want.

 Kraken was built to be lightweight but expandable.
 It includes links to a variety of tools that were designed to work together - icon-fonts, navigation menus, dropdowns, toggle tabs and more.

 ## How It Works
 Getting started with Kraken is really easy.
-[View the online tutorial](http://cferdinandi.github.com/origami/) or dig through the example.html file.
+[View the online tutorial](http://cferdinandi.github.com/kraken/), or dig through the example.html file.

 ## Changelog
 * 2/7/2013